wildfire-prep/dashboard/README.md

 # Dashboard

-This repository houses code and data for an RShiny app for our project, titled: Remote Sensing of Brush Clearance to Enhance Wildfire Preparedness.
+This repository houses the files used to create an R Shiny dashboard for our project, titled: Remote Sensing of Defensible Space Compliance to Enhance Wildfire Preparedness.

 ## Authors